pulkitmehta/semisupervisedAnnotation/.ipynb_checkpoints/roughApproach-1-checkpoint.md

 Why am I deciding to keep FOI?
 Well for many videos with visually less content and movements can cause a lot of similar/redudant frames resulting in increase in data redudancy and Low quality of data corpus.

+- A Confidence parameter which will be threshold from 0 to 1 which will set the confidence of this annotation model to annotate a frame.
+This parameter will directly impact the quality of training data it will produce.
+Say for poor lit conditions we would want to take object which was judged as car with a confidence of 0.5 while if we keep it too low than it can affect the data quality badly as objects which are not car will also be car accordingly.

 ## Expected Outputs:
 - The final output will be a base image and a text file of bounding box coordinates